amrabed/capsula/_posts/2017-03-24-Metasploit-Quickstart-Guide.md

 References:
   https://www.exploit-db.com/exploits/39886
 ```
-Alternatively, we may only care about the options of the module:
+Typically, we would only care about the `options` of the module:
 ```
 msf exploit(apache_continuum_cmd_exec) > options
 ```